SixArm/sixarm-macos-setup/README.md

 * If you are a typical user, then you can pick and choose using our list of <a href="appstore.md">App Store</a> apps and <a href="applications.md">Applications</a> that we download</a>.

-* If you are an advanced user, then you may prefer to use our scripts for brew, cask, mas, and so on; see below for these.
+* If you are an advanced user, then you may prefer to use our scripts for brew, cask, mas, and so on.
+See below for these.

 # Advanced Users

-## Admin

-Ensure our current user account can administer the system:

-   * Preferences > Users & Groups
-   * Pick our user
-   * Check "Allow user to administer this computer"

-If we're getting the computer from another user, we can adjust ownership and permissions:

-    sudo touch /usr/local/{Cellar,Library/LinkedKegs} &&
-    sudo chown -R root:admin /usr/local/{Cellar,Library/LinkedKegs,man,share/man} &&
-    sudo find /usr/local/{Cellar,Library/LinkedKegs,man,share/man} -type d -exec chmod 775 {} \;

 ## Environment